 After 90 days for most services, but six months for long-term services and supports (LTSS), you will need to see doctors and other providers in the Amerigroup STAR+PLUS MMP network.
+A network is a large group of doctors, specialists, pharmacies, hospitals, and other health care providers.
 A network provider is a provider who works with the health plan.
 See Chapter 3 for more information on getting care.